austinsonger/InspectorBuddy/README.md

-# [NOT PRODUCTION READY] EC2 Vulnerability Scanfor Amazon Inspector (Plus Jira Intergration)
+# [NOT PRODUCTION READY] EC2 Vulnerability Scan for Amazon Inspector (Plus Jira Intergration)

 Amazon Inspector is a vulnerability management service that scans AWS workloads for known software vulnerabilities.